 5.1.1.13.1.1 Number of released active QoS flows

 a) This measurement provides the number of released QoS flows that were active at the time of release.
 QoS flows with bursty flow are seen as being active when there is user data in the queue in any of the directions.
 QoS flows with continuous flow are always seen as active QoS flows in the context of this measurement.
-The measurement is split into subcounters per QoS level (mapped 5QI or QCI in NR option 3).
+The measurement is split into subcounters per QoS level.

 b) CC.